Generalized Harmonic Numbers: Example: Infinite Sum of

 \section{Example: Infinite Sum of $H(n)/n^2$}

 In this section, we derive expressions for sums of the type $H_{k}(n)/n^{r}$, over the positive integers $n$, with $k$ odd and $r$ even, and vice-versa.
-We will not try to get the result for $k$ and $r$ both even or odd, because these cases lead to integrals that are very hard to evaluate.\\
+We do not try to derive the result for $k$ and $r$ both even or odd, because these cases lead to integrals that are very hard to evaluate.\\